 1. 3-Point Bending Test

 A 3-point bend test set-up consists of two fixed supports, one at each end of a test specimen, and a rounded contact point to transmit force through a load cell to the mid-span of the test bar.
 The specimen bends in the shape of a “V” as the applied force increases.
-The 3-point bend test is often used for homogenous materials that yield or break at less than 5% strain.
+The 3-point bend test is often used for homogeneous materials that yield or break at strain rates of less than 5%.
 This includes materials like non-fiber-reinforced plastics.

 2. 4-Point Bending Test

-The 4-point bend test is also performed on a test specimen supported on two opposite ends.
-But rather than a force being applied at a single point at mid-span, force is applied at two points.
+The 4-point bend test is also performed on a test specimen that is supported at two opposite ends.
+But rather than a force being applied at a single point at mid-span, the force is applied at two points.
 This causes the specimen to bend in the shape of a “U”.
-The 4-point bend test is suitable for non-homogenous materials that must exceed 5% strain to break or yield.
+The 4-point bend test is suitable for non-homogeneous materials that must exceed 5% strain to break or yield.
 This includes materials such as composites and wood.

 What Does a Lower Flexural Modulus Mean?